Assessing Undergraduate Education

 Employment & Continuing Education of Graduates

 We feel that these or similar data are very important because they provide an indication of how well we are recruiting and preparing our students to become working natural resource professionals.
 We are exploring how frequently these university-wide surveys will be conducted in the future, and also to find out what other information is being gathered (if any) and how we can access it.
 Such data can be used to alter our recruitments strategies, placement into specific degree programs, and modification of the degree programs themselves in order to keep up with employment and continuing education demands.

 Professional Society Accreditation

-We feel that an important part of our program assessment is the periodic external assessment by professional accrediting bodies, namely the Society of American Foresters (SAF) for our Forest Ecology and Management major and the Society for Range Management (SRM) for our Rangeland Ecology and Management major.
-The Wildlife Ecology and Management and Conservation and Restoration Ecology degrees do not have associated accrediting bodies.
+We feel that an important part of our program assessment is the periodic external assessment by professional accrediting bodies, the Society of American Foresters (SAF) for our FEMA major and the Society for Range Management (SRM) for our REMA major.
+The WEMA and CREC degrees do not have associated accrediting bodies.
 Though SAF and SRM accredit those two majors, the entire Wild Department, and to some extent the entire college and university, participate in these assessments of what we are capable of and what we are accomplishing.
 If successful the SAF and SRM accreditations are valid for 10 years.
-Our last SRM site visit was in 2008 when we were fully accredited for 10 years, so our next visit should be in 2018.
+Our last SRM site visit was in 2018 when we were fully accredited for 10 years, so our next visit should be in 2028.
 Our last SAF site visit was in 2010 when we were fully accredited for 10 years, so our next visit will be in 2020.